-- 1. The Self-Study Report must be organized and using divider tabs as specified above. - 2.
-Applicant Agreement, Organizational Contacts, and Demographic Information Forms, CME Activity List (if not using PARS) and Self-Study Report Prologue must be provided as indicated in the Self-Study Report Outline and included behind the "Introduction" tab. - Note: Forms can be downloaded from $\underline{www.texmed.org}$ by selecting CME \rightarrow For CME Providers \rightarrow Documents for Reaccreditation. - 3.
+- 1. The Self-Study Report must be organized using divider tabs as specified above. - 2.
+Narrative, attachments, and examples must be provided as indicated in the Self-Study Report Outline. - 3.
 Type with at least 1" margins (top, bottom and sides), using 11 point type or larger.
 The topics from the Outline should be in bold, clearly separated from the type style (font) of your answers.
 It is acceptable to use double-sided printing. - 4.
 Consecutively number each page in the binder including the attachments.
 Typed or hand-written page numbers are acceptable. - 5.
-Place the Self-Study Report and all the attachments in a three-ring binder 1 1⁄2 -inch maximum ring diameter. - 6.
+Include the following completed forms behind the "Introduction" Tab: - a) Applicant Agreement, Organizational Contacts, and Demographic Information Forms - b) CME Activity List - NOTE: The above forms are available on www.texmed.org CME, For CME Providers - 6.
+Place the Self-Study Report and all the attachments in a three-ring binder 1 1⁄2 -inch maximum ring diameter. - 7.
 Submit three copies to TMA in three separate ring binders.
-Be sure to keep a separate copy for your use during the interview. - 7.
-One electronic copy of the Self-Study Report in its entirety must be submitted to TMA (in addition to the three binders), on a USB flash drive.
+Be sure to keep a separate copy for your use during the interview.

-Ship Self-Study Reports to:
+Ship Self Study Reports to:

-Casey D. Harrison
+Billie L. Dalrymple

 Director, CME

 Texas Medical Association

-401 West 15th Street, Ste.
-100
+401 West 15th Street

 Austin, TX 78701

-TMA's Review of a Provider's Performance-in-Practice
+TMA's Review of a Provider's Performance in Practice